MONEY Master the Game is a practical crash course on personal finance and investment, helping readers to invest successfully and retire wealthy.

 - Conflict of Interest?

-I haven’t investigated myself so I can’d deny or confirm, but it’s a flag I feel like I need raising.
+I haven’t investigated myself so I can’t deny or confirm, but it’s a flag I feel like I need to raise.

 Check out the review and replies here and judge for yourself: